 These technological and social changes have unsettled the role of the stadium in many American lives—and are pressuring those who build and manage stadiums to further differentiate and deliver better fan experiences.
 As more of these experiences require digital transformation, the costs can rise and generating returns can become more challenging.

 With enormous scale and reach, National Football League (NFL) stadiums can be a proving ground for fan experiences that can be applied to all large entertainment venues.
-Among sports in North America, the NFL is the largest in terms of visitors, revenues, and viewership.6 In one year, a typical stadium will fill more than 500,000 seats just for NFL home games.7 And although stadium attendance has been cooling, viewership—and revenues from broadcasting live football games—are higher than ever.8 In 2018, NFL broadcast games were 46 of the top 50 most-watched American TV programs.9 Indeed, TV rights generate a significant portion of NFL revenues.10
+Among sports in North America, the NFL is the largest in terms of visitors, revenues and viewership.
+6 In one year, a typical stadium will fill more than 500,000 seats just for NFL home games.
+7 And although stadium attendance has been cooling, viewership—and revenues from broadcasting live american football games—are higher than ever.
+8 In 2018, NFL broadcast games were 46 of the top 50 most-watched American TV programmes.
+9 Indeed, TV rights generate a significant portion of NFL revenues.
+10

 NFL teams and stadium owners—groups that sometimes overlap—find themselves in a paradox: They need to focus on high-quality broadcast experiences while also trying to get people to the games.
 This begs the question: For fans at home, is seeing a raucous, packed stadium, with thousands of spectators surrounding the field, a necessary part of watching the game on TV?
 Arguably, it is, with the scale and physicality of the social spectacle conveying the impact of live competitive sports.
 As an integral component of engagement, investing in stadiums may be critical to the future of sports.

-Now, many stadium CIOs and CMOs, responsible for expanding attendance and growing revenues, are moving to the center of generating fan engagement.
-By digitizing the customer journey from ticketing to postgame and beyond, they are getting closer to the fans and working to deliver more personalized experiences.
-With a better understanding of the customer, stadium CMOs and CIOs are employing next-generation marketing technologies that treat each fan individually and determine the optimal ways to engage, while gaining a greater ability to model, predict, and support their behaviors.11 This is where the CIO and CMO can collaborate to sell more tickets, drive more concessions, and deliver more personalized experiences that deepen fans’ relationships with their teams.
+Now, many stadium CIOs and CMOs, responsible for expanding attendance and growing revenues, are moving to the centre of generating fan engagement.
+By digitising the customer journey from ticketing to postgame and beyond, they are getting closer to the fans and working to deliver more personalised experiences.
+With a better understanding of the customer, stadium CMOs and CIOs are employing next-generation marketing technologies that treat each fan individually and determine the optimal ways to engage, while gaining a greater ability to model, predict and support their behaviours.
+11 This is where the CIO and CMO can collaborate to sell more tickets, drive more concessions and deliver more personalised experiences that deepen fans’ relationships with their teams.

-There are obvious costs to this, from hardware upgrades to integrating the many disparate data silos that sports organizations have.
-But by doing so, teams can develop a more detailed view of their fans that can be used to better understand and meet their needs, while laying the foundation for next-generation fan experiences.12 How stadium owners minimize barriers, engage audiences, and delight fans may be critical to their venues’ future.
+There are obvious costs to this, from hardware upgrades to integrating the many disparate data silos that sports organisations have.
+But by doing so, teams can develop a more detailed view of their fans that can be used to better understand and meet their needs, while laying the foundation for next-generation fan experiences.
+12 How stadium owners minimise barriers, engage audiences and delight fans may be critical to their venues’ future.